thobidogs/thobidogs/README.md

-<h1>Thoby Jim R. Ralleta </h1>
+<h1>Thoby Jim R. Ralleta</h1>

 Hello!
-Venturing into the exhilarating realms of technology, I am Thoby Jim R. Ralleta—a dynamic coder fueled by an unquenchable thirst for unraveling intricate challenges and sculpting ingenious solutions.
-Currently immersed in the thrilling pursuit of a BS in Computer Science at New Era University. 🚀✨
+A tech enthusiast that I am, here I do my best to achieve the realest of my visions.
+Through passion and dedication to learn, I will someday become THAT person I want to be. 👾✨

 <br>

-<h2> How Studies Go So Far: </h3>
+<h2> 🎒 How Studies Go So Far: </h3>

 | Level   |      School      |  Year |